hamidhassan85/data_analyst/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop-advanced.md

      SalesPriorYear
     ```

-    *The **Sales YoY Growth** measure uses a variable.
-Variables help you simplify the formula and are more efficient if using the logic multiple times within a formula.*

-    *Variables are declared with a unique name, and the measure expression must then be output after the **RETURN** keyword.
-Unlike some other coding language variables, DAX variables can only be used within the single formula.*

-    *The **SalesPriorYear** variable is assigned an expression that calculates the sum of the **Sales** column in a modified context that uses the PARALLELPERIOD() function to shift 12 months back from each date in filter context.*
+    > *The **SalesPriorYear** variable is assigned an expression that calculates the sum of the **Sales** column in a modified context that uses the PARALLELPERIOD() function to shift 12 months back from each date in filter context.*

 1. Add the **Sales YoY Growth** measure to the matrix visual.